chaseruskin/orbit/README.md

 ## Highlights

 What makes Orbit an agile package manager for HDLs?
-Here's some of its key features:
+Here are some of its key features:

 - Orbit acts as the intermediary between your source code and back end EDA tools, automating the upkeep process to minimize technical debt as your codebase evolves over time